davidwrede/chef-web-docs-1/includes_ctl_chef_sync/includes_ctl_chef_sync_prepare_org.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_sync_prepare_org

 Use to prepare the specified organization for synchronization by associating the synchronizing user, and then making that user an administrator.
-This subcommand must be run on both the single, primary |chef server| organization and all replica organizations.
+This subcommand must be run on both the single, primary Chef server organization and all replica organizations.

 This option has the following syntax: